jhrcook/academic-kickstart/content/post/streamlit-app-heroku/index.md

 $ heroku authorizations:create
 ```

-Then, put the key in a secrete by going to the "Settings" tab of your GitHub repo, navigating to "Secrets" in the bar on the left, and clicking "New repository secret".
+Then, put the key in a secret by going to the "Settings" tab of your GitHub repo, navigating to "Secrets" in the bar on the left, and clicking "New repository secret."
-I named the secret key `HEROKU_API_KEY` to match the variable name use by Heroku, though you can change it to whatever makes sense to you, just make sure to also change the workflow file.
+I named the secret key `HEROKU_API_KEY` to match the variable name used by Heroku, though you can change it to whatever makes sense to you, just make sure to also change the workflow file.

 ## Conclusion

 This simple project was amazing to me - the ability to build a good application in ~20 lines of code and deploy it to the web *for free* with such ease really speaks to the incredible state of open source tooling.
+So far I have deployed two Streamlit apps currently running on Heroku: the [Text Summarization](https://textrank-summarizer.herokuapp.com/) ([source](https://github.com/jhrcook/textrank-streamlit)) application demonstrated here and a [Suduko Solver](https://streamlit-sudoku-solver.herokuapp.com/) ([source](https://github.com/jhrcook/streamlit-sudoku)) that uses linear programming to find the solution.
-I look forward to using this setup as a starting point for more complex and capable apps.
+I look forward to using this setup as a starting point for more complex apps in the future.